In a survival situation, it’s important not only to have all the necessary supplies for yourself and your family, but to have bartering chips, too.

 Another good thing to stock up on is feminine hygiene products.
 Tampons can make a rudimentary straw or fire starter.
 The cotton batting can clean wounds as well as rifles and shotguns.
 Feminine pads and lines can function as a makeshift bandage for larger wounds.

-If you decide to stock guns for home defense or hunting, you first need to make sure you are trained in their usage.
+If you decide to stock guns for home defense or hunting, you first need to make sure you know how to use them.

 After you have the appropriate training, it is obviously a necessity to store a decent amount of ammo representing all calibers of the weapons you own.
 After all, a gun without ammo is just a glorified club.

 Prep like a pro, with ammo direct to your door.
-Get an ammo subscription here.
+Get an ammo subscription here to be fully stocked with survival bartering chips.

 My personal choice for guns is a good old .22 caliber long rifle and a .22 caliber pistol that takes LR rounds.
 The reasoning for this is that the .22 is the most commonly available and cheapest rifle round on the market.